 Before to explain the incidence of this bilateral FTA between IR and UK in the Brexit negotiations, it is important to know why the Irish Republic is favourable to this private agreement.

-1) IR is the unique country in Europe to share the same: History, Ground in the same island of Ireland and a language understood by all.
+1) IR is the unique* country in Europe to share the same: History, Ground in the same island of Ireland and a language understood by all (*without Gibraltar which is not in the same situation).

 2) The imperious necessity to preserve the peace in the island through the « Good Friday » accord,